I received special education services and had an IEP/504 Plan in high school. How are these services different in

 How do I apply for STEP Ahead and Project ABLE?

-An application may apply for services by completing the Application for Intensive Support and substantiating documentation.
+Individuals may apply for services by completing the Application for Intensive Support and providing substantiating documentation.
 Your file will then be reviewed by the Disability Services Office for consideration.
-Consideration by DSO include a full assessment of the standard application materials , as well as an in-depth analysis of learning strengths and weaknesses contained in the substantiating documentation.
+Consideration by DSO includes a full assessment of the standard application materials , as well as an in-depth analysis of learning strengths and weaknesses contained in the substantiating documentation.

 How are my professors notified that I have a disability?